A step by step microblading guide through my experience, before and after pictures, and FAQ to help you on your own microblading journey!

-What I WILL say though, is that I’m an expert in the multi-passionate, raising babies while building a business, finding ways to save time arena… and that’s something I’m always working on.
+What I WILL say though, is that I’m an expert in the multi-passionate, raising babies while building a business, finding ways to save time arena… and wanting to look my best while doing it.
+The saving time thing though?
+That’s something I’m always working on.

 When I first heard of microblading – I’ll admit it – I cringed at the thought of a “tattoo” on my face.
 I mean what if something happened?
 What if she messed up?

 Granted, there are horror stories to be found in any beauty trend, but if you spend a little time on research and finding the RIGHT person/expert, you’re on the right track!

 So you guys, what began as a quest for finding a way to cut a little extra time getting ready in the morning (I mean, was I the ONLY one who spent actual MINUTES trying to get brows just right only to have to keep adding strokes, fixing mistakes, plucking runaways… and spend minutes more?), became a new beauty favorite for me!

 Your Microblading experience doesn’t actually have to be a scary, and I’m sharing all about how it went with Rachel of Arch and Line (Tampa Bay area friends, she’s amazing!!!) and together, we’re answering your questions below.